 The South Mine Complex is a very important part of the KLG resources and reserves.
 The resources on the SCJV extend the South Mine Complex to the south.
-The resource and reserve estimates for the portion of the SMC on KLG's 100% owned claims is given here to show the importance of the zone.
-The portion of the zone on the SCJV property is still open.
+The resource and reserve estimates for the portion of the SMC on KLG's 100% owned claims are given here to show the importance of the zone.
+The SMC is still open on both the KLG and SCJV properties.